chimera-linux/cports/Usage.md

   is used as a base path as well as the name prefix for the temporary root if provided.
 The temporary root is removed at the end (whether the build succeeded or failed) unless `--keep-temporary` is passed.
+* `--update-check` Do not permit a build for a template that has broken update checking or has newer versions available.

 <a id="commands"></a>
 ### Commands